Watching China Watching (XVII)

 When this form of organizational system exists in isolation from the rest of the world and has yet to encounter foreign challenges, its distinguishing feature is the cyclic rise and fall of dynasties, all of which were founded on the goal of achieving great unity 大一統.
 But with the challenge of the West, the system behaved differently, and the shift that it underwent could be expressed paradigmatically as “the disintegration of the traditional integrative structure—the replacement of the old ideology by the new—the establishment of a new integrative structure.”

 Over the years, the Chinese Communist party-state would seem to be (or, rather, has worked hard to become) just such an integrative structure, one that that combines moral ideology with military-police might and social organisation.
 In the argument below, Jin follows the milestones of modern Chinese history to make his case.
-For those who watch China today, this history, and familiarity with it (and the debates that surround it) remains important: it is not only part of the various narratives employed in the Official China Story, it also plays a crucial role in the way the Chinese state articulates a vision for the future, in particular in the form of the Two Centennials 兩個一百年 promoted with particular enthusiasm since Xi Jinping’s accession to party-state-army power from 2012.
+For those who watch China today, this history, and familiarity with it (and the debates that surround it) remain important: it is not only part of the various narratives employed in the Official China Story, it also plays a crucial role in the way the Chinese state articulates a vision for the future, in particular in the form of the Two Centennials 兩個一百年 promoted with particular enthusiasm since Xi Jinping’s accession to party-state-army power from 2012.

 Jin Guantao’s essay is reproduced with the kind permission of Gloria Davies, who translated it for the edited volume Voicing Concerns: Contemporary Chinese Critical Inquiry (2001).
 Minor emendations have been made to the text, and Chinese characters have been added where necessary.